jafo2128/pymonitoringapi/README.md

 License
 -------

-python-nagios-api is licensed under the [LGPL v3](http://www.gnu.org/licenses/lgpl.html).
+pymonitoringapi is licensed under the [LGPL v3](http://www.gnu.org/licenses/lgpl.html).
 You can view the text of the license in the LICENSE file.